 code command to install it:

-Now launch (or relaunch) VSCode and open a Swift project, such as this one, and enjoy an early preview of the functionality provided by Language Server Protocol support for Swift.
+Now launch (or relaunch) VSCode and open a Swift project, such as this one, and test out Language Server Protocol support for Swift.